remeseirogrp/Downstream-analysis-3D-chromatin-loops/README.md

 # Downstream-analysis-3D-chromatin-loops
 Additional analysis to understand chromatin loop impact in cells

-A short tutorial on R to integrate loops from HiC/ HiChIP with epigentics data and nfurther downstrream analysis
+A short tutorial on R to integrate loops from HiC/ HiChIP for further downstream analysis.

 ## Example analysis
 Use the requiredPackages.R to install the packages we shall use in the analysis.
-The html file loop-additional-analysis.html in PALS2024 is the whole tutorial with some explanations.
-Please follow that.
+The entire tutorial with output is depicted in a html file called loop-additional-analysis.html in PALS2024 folder.

 ## Toy data
-Clone or download PALS2024 to get your hands on the data that you will be wortking with.
+Clone or download Downstream-analysis-3D-chromatin-loops to download the tutorial with installation requirements.

-##Additional files folder
+## Additional files folder
 This folder has the raw script and the raw data  that was used to build the turial.
-Example output for UPSET plot, loop length and other output files are deposited in this folder.
+Example output for UPSET plot, loop length and other output files are located in this folder.